macmade/XS-Labs-Style-Guide/README.md

 <a name="cpp-7"></a>
 ### 7. Variable declaration

-Variables may be declared with a value.
+Always declare variables with a value.
-In such a case, parenthesis should be preferred over the equal sign.
+Use either parenthesis or the equal sign.

 ```C++
 int x( 0 );
 ```

-Over:
+Or:

 ```C++
 int x = 0;